CryptoCrusaderX/LearningWithLeapfrog/README.md

 Single Inheritance is a scenario where there is only one Base(parent) class and only one Derived (Child) class.

 ### Multiple Inheritance
-In multiple Inheritance a single child (derived) class is derived from the parent(base) class.
+In multiple Inheritance a single child (derived) class is derived from two parent(base) class.

 ---